Mount Edziza: Big Raven Formation

 Tennena Cone is part of the Snowshoe Lava Field.

 The Big Raven Formation includes the Desolation Lava Field, the Snowshoe Lava Field, Icefall Cone, Ridge Cone, Cinder Cliff and the Sheep Track Member.
-All of these features consist of alkali basalt and hawaiite with the exception of the Sheep Track Member which comprises a small volume of trachyte pumice.
-Some of the lava flows comprising the Desolation Lava Field issued from vents adjacent to the northern trim line of the summit ice cap where meltwater interacted with the erupting lava to form tuff rings.
+All of these features consist of alkali basalt and hawaiite with the exception of the Sheep Track Member which is composed of a small volume of trachyte pumice.
+Some of the lava flows composing the Desolation Lava Field issued from vents adjacent to the northern trim line of the summit ice cap where meltwater interacted with the erupting lava to form tuff rings.
 These tuff rings, composed of quenched breccia, later transitioned into normal subaerial cinder cones as the progressing eruptions displaced ice and meltwater.
 The Snowshoe Lava Field contains subglacial and subaerial cones, as well as transitional cones which consist of both subaqueous and subaerial ejecta.

-Eruptions on the heavily eroded eastern flank of Mount Edziza created Icefall Cone, Ridge Cone and Cinder Cliff which comprise a separate volcanic zone called the east slope centres.
+Eruptions on the heavily eroded eastern flank of Mount Edziza created Icefall Cone, Ridge Cone and Cinder Cliff which form a separate volcanic zone called the east slope centres.
 The Sheep Track Member is the product of an explosive eruption that originated from the southwestern flank of Ice Peak.
 It was deposited on all lava flows and cinder cones in the Snowshoe Lava Field with the exception of The Saucer which likely postdates the Sheep Track eruption.
 The source of the Sheep Track pumice is unknown, but it probably originated from a vent hidden under Tencho Glacier.
 Holocene in age, the Big Raven Formation has yielded dates of 6520 BCE ± 200 years, 750 BCE ± 100 years, 610 CE ± 150 years and 950 CE ± 6000 years.